 The Best Yes by Lysa TerKeurst

-I’ve learned that there are times I can say no with confidence, and not feel guilty about it.
+I’ve learned that there are times I can say no with confidence and not feel guilty about it.
+There are also times when saying yes will result in having to give up something much more valuable.
 If you struggle with saying no, this is a must read!
 You’ll be so glad you did.

 Hands Free Mama by Rachel Macy Stafford

 This book is one mama’s journey to creating an abundant, unplugged, and connected life with her husband and children.
 She gives you actionable steps to achieve the life that you want!
-I’m going to be reading this book again this summer.
+And I can tell you that I will be reading this book again this summer.

-Remember, if you still have little bitty kiddos, reading may be something that doesn’t happen in the traditional sense.
+Remember, if you still have little bitty kiddos running around, reading may be something that doesn’t happen in the traditional sense.
 But, thanks to the invention of audiobooks, you can actually “read” without reading!
 You can listen while you’re driving, exercising, or cooking dinner…at least theoretically.
-(If not, just remember to check these books out in a couple of years.)
-If you do have an opportunity to read or “listen” to any of these books, I would love for you to share your thoughts in the comments below!
+If that isn’t an option during this season, just pin this post and come back to it in a year or so because this list of the best parenting books will absolutely make you a better parent.